What is the Due Process Clause?

 In the United States’ Constitution the Fifth Amendment’s guarantee of the due process clause is only applicable against actions of the federal government.
 Furthermore, the Fourteenth Amendment contains virtually the same phrase; however, it attaches such a regulation only to the states and Puerto Rico.
 As a result, these two clauses of the United States Constitution apply against state and federal actors and not against private citizens.

-The due process clause, both outlined in the 5th and 14th Amendments, apply to all legal persons, meaning corporations and legal professionals, as well as to government employees.
+The due process clause, both outlined in the 5th Amendment and 14th Amendment, apply to all legal persons, meaning corporations and legal professionals, as well as to government employees.
 In addition to the outline in the United States Constitution, a number of state constitutions also possess their own guarantees of the due process clause that may, according to their specific terms, offer even more protection to certain individuals than under federal law.

 The Due Process Clause, under the United States Constitution, restrains all three (executive, judicial and legislative) government branches.
 When a person is deprived of their basic civil liberties by a process that conflicts with some form of the United States Constitution, then the Due Process Clause will typically find a remedy to restore that person’s rights.